monsterkrampe/crystal/exercises/concept/library-of-luton/.docs/introduction.md

 ## concatenation

-Since Chars is only meant to represent a 32-bit Unicode, can't 2 chars be concatenation.
+Since a Char is only meant to represent a single 32-bit Unicode point, concatenation of 2 Chars is not allowed.
-Thereby Chars can only be concatenated with Strings.
+Chars can only be concatenated with Strings.

 ```Crystal
 'a' + "bc"